 Bank balances are maintained with banks having sound credit ratings.
-Other current assets represent asset management fees receivable mainly from mutual funds and portfolios managed by the Company, advance against investment, and receivables from corporate clients, which are considered as low credit risk by the Group.
+Other current assets represent asset management fees receivable mainly from investment funds and portfolios managed by the Company, deposit with Muqassa, advance against investment, and receivables from corporate clients, which are considered as low credit risk by the Group.